z-dickson/covid_legislators_replication/ReadMe.md

 4. `analysis_data.csv` - The primary dataset used in the analysis
 5. `covid_infections.csv` - The data file for COVID infections in legislators
 6. `validation_tweets.csv` - The data file for the held-out tweets used to validate the language model
-7. `requirements.py` - Python library requirements
+7. `py_requirements.txt` - Python library requirements
 8. `requirements.R` - R library requirements

 Additionally, there are two folders that contain the individuals scripts for the analysis (`individual_files`) and all the compiled files (`compiled_files`).
 If these are not of interest, you can delete both folders and just compile the entire replication using the `master.py` file.
 Clone the repo, navigate to the new directory and run the following in your terminal: